joeeoj/lahnman-to-duckdb/README.md

 ## notes

-The lahnman folder is a the baseballdatabank repo as a submodule.
+The lahnman folder is the baseballdatabank repo as a submodule.
 None of the data in this module has been touched.

 The sql folder contains create queries pulled from the Lahnman SQLite distribution.
-These have been modified at times to align with the data in the lahnman folder (a few tables contained extraneous columns).
+These have been modified at times to align with the data in the lahnman folder (for example a few tables contained extraneous columns).